microsoft/onnxruntime/onnxruntime/python/tools/transformers/benchmark_gpt2_LM/README.md

 Other kind of models are not supported yet.

-Also, currently this tool has been be verified to work on GPU.
+Also, currently this tool has been verified to work on GPU.
 CPU would need additional changes.